CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Hashing, Sets, and Maps.md

 - Being able to tell whether an array element is occupied
 - The index variable may be incremented past the array's size
 - **Clustering**: when a sequence of keys become stored in consecutive array locations

+Lookup/search algorithm:
+- Compute `Math.abs(compressionFn(hashFn(key))`
+- Start looking beginning at that position (the result of the above function) of the hash table
+- If data is found with a matching key, the search succeeds

+If we are searching for a key with linear probing, we know a key is not in the hash table if we find a `null` value/element when searching for it.

+The number of *probes* refers to how many array elements are examined in the process of inserting/searching/deleting an element.

+Deletion algorithm:
+- Compute `Math.abs(compressionFn(hashFn(key))`
+- Start looking beginning at that position of the hash table
+- If key is found, mark its location as empty (this means storing a *tombstone* or *dummy value* in the location where the key being deleted is)

+An insertion can store a key where nothing had ever been stored, or can reuse a location where an element was deleted (i.e. where a tombstone is), but *must* still search to the end of the cluster to ensure that the element isn't already in the table (because hash tables can't have duplicate keys).

+If there are multiple tombstones encountered in doing an insertion, the element will be stored where the first one is seen (*after* searching to the end of the cluster).

+##### Double hashing

+Instead of searching sequentially (one by one) for the next empty position in the hash table when collisions occur, a second hash function is applied to the key, and the result of this hash function is added to the index/position continuously as long as occupied locations are seen.

+Insertion/search pseudocode:
+- `index = Math.abs(compressionFn(hashFn1(key)))`
+	- `hashFn1()` is the primary hash function
+- While `hashTable[index]` is occupied, `index = index + hashFn2(key)`
+	- `hashFn2()` is the secondary hash function
+- Store data in `hashTable[index]`

+### What makes a hash function good?

+Hashing every key to 0 (using the function `hashFunction(key) = 0`) would satisfy the definition of a hash function (mapping a key to a value), but it isn't exactly a good one (because every key has the same value, so it's hard to access using a key and collisions will occur).

+A good hash function:
+- *Scatters* (distributes) values as uniformly as possible across the range of possible values, to reduce the likelihood of collisions and clustering
+- Is not expensive (in terms of time) to compute

+A hash function does not have to be perfect to be used.

+The division method can be used as a compression function, but does not scatter values well in some cases.